seandstewart/bardly/pending/roman/julius-caesar/uncut.md

 The proof of it will turn to redder drops.
 Look;
 I draw a sword against conspirators;
 When think you that the sword goes up again?
-Never, till Caesar’s three and thirty wounds
+Never, till Caesar's three and thirty wounds
 Be well avenged; or till another Caesar
 Have added slaughter to the sword of traitors.

 **BRUTUS**
-Caesar, thou canst not die by traitors’ hands,
+Caesar, thou canst not die by traitors' hands,
-Unless thou bring’st them with thee.
+Unless thou bring'st them with thee.

 **OCTAVIUS**
 So I hope;
-I was not born to die on Brutus’ sword.
+I was not born to die on Brutus' sword.

 **BRUTUS**
 O, if thou wert the noblest of thy strain,